-Pupils are not permitted to use the school phone without staff permission.
-The best time to telephone the school is outside of class time – before school 8.30am - 8.55am, during morning interval 10.40am – 11.20am, during the lunch break 12.50pm – 1.30pm, or you can leave a message or text message Jean on 027 289 0507.
+Use of the School PhonePupils are not permitted to use the school phone without staff permission.
+The best time to telephone the school is outside of class time – before school 8.30am - 8.55am, during morning interval 10.30 am - 11.10am, during the lunch break 12.50pm – 1.30pm, or you can leave a message or text message Jean on 027 289 0507.
 The skool loop app can also be used to report absences.

-Cell phones: It is school policy that if you require your child to have a cell phone at school, that it remains switched off and in their bag during the day.
+Cell PhonesIt is school policy that if you require your child to have a cell phone at school, that it remains switched off and in their bag during the day.
 Being in a rural area we acknowledge that children may need a phone for emergency situations, changes to travel plans etc. We do not accept responsibility for loss or damage to any expensive items children choose to bring to school.

 Please inform staff if your child has a phone and discuss these conditions with your child so that they are not getting mixed messages.

-Lunches are available by placing orders before school on Thursdays only.
-The lunches are ordered from the Coroglen Tavern, price lists will be provided to the children.
-The correct change and a written order on an old envelope would be appreciated.
+Bought School LunchesLunches are available by placing orders before school on Thursdays only.
+The lunches are ordered from the Coroglen Tavern, a price list is included in this pack.
+The correct change and a written order on an old envelope is appreciated.

 Stationery, Photocopying & LaminatingThe school operates a stationery store from which the children may purchase their necessary supplies.
 Credit will be given and accounts forwarded monthly (if there is anything owing).
-The school photocopying service is available to the public at a cost of 20c per copy, and laminating at $1 for A4 size, $2 for A3.
-Please try to come before school, in the lunch hour, or send your order with your child who can hand it in at the office.
+The school photocopying service is available to the public at a cost of 20c per copy, and laminating at $1 for A4 size, $2 for A3 size.
+Please try to come outside of class hours.

 Library, Computers & InternetThis is a valuable resource and the children visit the library frequently for changing books, browsing, research and publishing work.
 Books are issued for a fortnight and must be returned by the due date.
 Lost or damaged books should be either replaced or paid for.
-Children have access to on-line games and websites only with teacher supervision and are trained to close and report any inappropriate material they encounter.
+Children have access to online games and websites only with teacher supervision and are trained to close and report any inappropriate material they encounter.
 While the network is screened no system is foolproof.
 All students are required to sign a ICT / Cyber Safety agreement.
 We continue to update the technology available in class and are currently using desktop computers, iPads, Chromebooks and Smart TVs.